 In addition, strategic response behaviour to incentivise a broader and more diverse future supply of FAW products and to create future consumption options might lead to over-stating WTP (Bergeron et al. 2019; Lusk et al. 2007).
-This might be linked to high transaction costs in the formation of collective action as described above.
-Strategic response behaviour in overstating WTP for FAW might be considered as a short-cut of leaving the prisoner dilemma faced in dispersed demand for FAW.
+Over-stating WTP for FAW sends strong signals to potential providers of FAW to invest in the builtup of necessary structures and networks.
+This might potentially cover high transaction costs in the formation of collective action as described above.
+Strategic response behaviour in overstating WTP for FAW might be considered as a short-cut of leaving the prisoner dilemma faced in dispersed demand for FAW on the side of consumers.

-Due to a dominance of WTP studies based on stated preferences, more observational studies based on revealed preferences for FAW would be required (e.g. Enneking 2019; Olesen et al. 2010).
-Hedonic price analyses would be a possible solution.
-This approach assumes that the price of a good can be decomposed into prices of the attributes that make up that good (Lancaster 1966) therefore being able to de-couple physical product attributes and FAW.
-Few WTP studies based on this approach are available (e.g. Chang et al. 2010; Karipidis et al. 2005).
+Due to a dominance of WTP studies based on stated preferences with potential hypothetical bias, more observational studies based on revealed preferences for FAW would be required (e.g. Enneking 2019; Olesen et al. 2010).
+Hedonic price analyses would be a possible solution to value FAW in real market settings.
+This approach assumes that the price of a good can be decomposed into prices of the attributes that make up that good (Lancaster 1966) therefore being able to de-couple physical product attributes and FAW as a process quality attribute.
+Despite more but still limited numbers of FAW labelled products are on the market, few WTP studies based on hedonic price analyses are available (exceptions include Chang et al. 2010; Karipidis et al. 2005).
 Already Bennett (1995) concisely discusses the limitations associated with hedonic price analyses in the context of FAW: